MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-content.md

 #### Egress traffic

-Azure Virtual Machine Scale Sets with Flexible orchestration don't have outbound internet connectivity by default.
+Virtual Machine Scale Sets with Flexible orchestration don't have outbound internet connectivity by default.
 You must explicitly define this in your architecture.
 To enable that use case, here are some approaches.

-This architecture uses Standard SKU Azure Load Balancer with outbound rules defined from the VM instances.
-Azure Load Balancer was chosen because it's zone redundant.
+This architecture uses standard SKU Load Balancer with outbound rules defined from the VM instances.
+Load Balancer was chosen because it's zone redundant.

 :::image type="content" source="./media/baseline-network-egress.svg" alt-text="Diagram of a virtual machine baseline that shows ingress flow." lightbox="./media/baseline-network-egress.svg" border="false":::

 *Download a [Visio file](https://arch-center.azureedge.net/baseline-network-egress.vsdx) of this architecture.*

 This configuration lets you use the public IP(s) of your load balancer to provide outbound internet connectivity for the VMs.
 The outbound rules let you explicitly define source network address translation (SNAT) ports.
 The rules let you scale and tune this ability through manual port allocation.
-Manually allocating SNAT port based on the backend pool size and number of `frontendIPConfigurations` can help avoid SNAT exhaustion.
+Manually allocating the SNAT port based on the back-end pool size and number of `frontendIPConfigurations` can help avoid SNAT exhaustion.

-We recommend that you allocate ports based on the maximum number of backend instances.
-If more instances are added than remaining SNAT ports allowed, Virtual Machine Scale Sets scaling operations might be blocked, or the new VMs don't receive sufficient SNAT ports.
+We recommend that you allocate ports based on the maximum number of back-end instances.
+If more instances are added than remaining SNAT ports allow, Virtual Machine Scale Sets scaling operations might be blocked, or the new VMs don't receive sufficient SNAT ports.

-Calculate ports per instance as: `Number of frontend IPs * 64K / Maximum number of backend instances`
+Calculate ports per instance as: `Number of front-end IPs * 64K / Maximum number of back-end instances`.

-There are other options you can use, such as deploying a NAT Gateway resource attached to the subnet.
-Another option is to use Azure Firewall or another NVA with a custom UDR as the next hop through the firewall.
+There are other options you can use, such as deploying an Azure NAT Gateway resource attached to the subnet.
+Another option is to use Azure Firewall or another Network Virtual Appliance with a custom user-defined routes (UDR) as the next hop through the firewall.
 That option is shown in [Virtual machine baseline architecture in an Azure landing zone](./baseline-landing-zone.yml).

 #### DNS resolution

 Azure DNS is used as the foundational service for all resolution use cases, for example, resolving fully qualified domain names (FQDN) associated with the workload VMs.
 In this architecture, the VMs use the DNS values set in the virtual network configuration, which is Azure DNS.

-Azure Private DNS zones are used for resolving requests to the private endpoints used to access the named Private Link resources.
+Azure private DNS zones are used for resolving requests to the private endpoints used to access the named Private Link resources.

 ## Monitoring

 This architecture has a monitoring stack that is decoupled from the utility of the workload.
 The focus is primarily on the data sources and collection aspects.

 > [!NOTE]
-> For a comprehensive view on observability, refer to Azure Well-Architected Framework's perspective.
-See [OE:07 Recommendations for designing and creating a monitoring system](/azure/well-architected/operational-excellence/observability).
+> For a comprehensive view on observability, see [OE:07 Recommendations for designing and creating a monitoring system](/azure/well-architected/operational-excellence/observability).

 Metrics and logs are generated at various data sources, providing observability insights at various altitudes:

-- **Underlying infrastructure and components** are considered, such as virtual machines, virtual networks, and storage services.
+- **Underlying infrastructure and components** are considered, such as VMs, virtual networks, and storage services.
 Azure platform logs provide information about operations and activities within the Azure platform.

-- **Application level** provides insights into the performance and behavior of the applications running on your system.
+- **The application level** provides insights into the performance and behavior of the applications running on your system.

-Azure Log Analytics workspace is the recommended monitoring data sink used to collect logs and metrics from the Azure resources and Application Insights.
+The Log Analytics workspace is the recommended monitoring data sink used to collect logs and metrics from the Azure resources and Application Insights.

-This image shows the monitoring stack for the baseline with components for collecting data from infrastructure and application, data sinks, and various consumption tools for analysis and visualization.
-The implementation deploys some components, such as Application Insights, VM Boot Diagnostics, and Azure Log Analytics.
-Other components are depicted to showcase the extensibility options, such as Dashboards and Alerts.
+This image shows the monitoring stack for the baseline with components for collecting data from the infrastructure and application, data sinks, and various consumption tools for analysis and visualization.
+The implementation deploys some components, such as Application Insights, VM boot diagnostics, and Log Analytics.
+Other components are depicted to showcase the extensibility options, such as dashboards and alerts.

 :::image type="content" source="./media/baseline-monitoring.svg" alt-text="Diagram that shows the baseline monitoring data flow." lightbox="./media/baseline-monitoring.svg" border="false":::